 Kujavsky sympathized, saying he knows the father is a cancer survivor and this sort of situation is the last thing they need to deal with.

 “Unfortunately, it’s the private side.
 I explained to my wife, ‘if your kitchen sink stops working, do you call the city to unblock it?’
 Of course, not, because it’s a private kitchen sink.
 It’s the exact same thing with a private sewer pipe, they have to deal with it.
-I’ve been there.”
+I’ve been there.” n